pmeeny/CI-MS2-BicepMusicFanSite/README.md

 5. The repository will now be cloned in your workspace

 # Credits
+- In the file events.js, I built on a tutorial that described connecting to the ticketmaster api, and parsing the json data that is returned: https://developer.ticketmaster.com/products-and-docs/tutorials/events-search/search_events_with_discovery_api.html

+- In the file about.js, I built on a tutorial that described using the spotify api to return json data: https://developer.spotify.com/documentation/web-api/libraries/

 - For the social media icons in the footer, I used the code with some modifications from the Code Institute, CV project, reference: https://github.com/Code-Institute-Org/ucd-resume